mainmatter/mainmatter.com/src/posts/2024-07-16-embroider-update.md

 [strict ESM support](https://github.com/emberjs/rfcs/pull/938/), etc...

 Some tasks are only about making the Ember apps more standard and comprehensible without being directly related to compatibility questions.
-It's the case of the Babel config topic we opened.
+That's the case for the Babel's config for example.
 Any classic Ember app depends on ember-cli-babel, which builds a set of Babel plugins the app requires to run correctly. ember-cli-babel can be controlled through some build options.
 In modern Ember apps, the `babel.config.cjs` file will be responsible for the Babel config, and the power to control Babel should not be split between `babel.config.cjs` and build options.
 We are currently working on removing the mandatory dependency to ember-cli-babel by creating a `babel.config.cjs` made-for-Ember that will be provided in... the app blueprint.

 On May 31st, Chris presented at EmberConf the
 [app blueprint](https://github.com/embroider-build/app-blueprint) that allows